History of Julius Randle in Timeline

 On February 16, 2021, Julius Randle scored 44 points and logged a then career-high seven 3-pointers in a 123–112 win over the Atlanta Hawks.

-On August 27, 2021, after a breakthrough season, the Knicks extended Julius Randle's contract with a four-year, $117 million extension.
+On August 27, 2021, after a breakthrough season, the New York Knicks extended Julius Randle's contract with a four-year, $117 million extension.

 2021: NBA Most Improved Player Award

-In 2021, Julius Randle was awarded the NBA Most Improved Player Award and was a three-time NBA All-Star and a two-time member of the All-NBA Team
+In 2021, Julius Randle was awarded the NBA Most Improved Player Award.

-On March 7, 2022, Julius Randle put up a then career-high 46 points on a career-high eight three-pointers made in a 131–115 win over the Sacramento Kings.
+On March 7, 2022, Julius Randle put up a then career-high 46 points and made a career-high eight three-pointers in a 131–115 win over the Sacramento Kings.

-On January 15, 2023, Julius Randle put up 42 points and 15 rebounds in a 117–104 win over the Detroit Pistons.
-He became the first player in Knicks history to put up at least 40 points and 15 rebounds in a game since Patrick Ewing in 1996.
+On January 15, 2023, Julius Randle put up 42 points and 15 rebounds in a 117–104 win over the Detroit Pistons, becoming the first Knick to have at least 40 points and 15 rebounds since Patrick Ewing in 1996.

 On February 2, 2023, Julius Randle was named to his second NBA All-Star Game as a reserve for the Eastern Conference.

-In 2023, Prestonwood Christian Academy (PCA) retired Julius Randle's #30 jersey, making it the first number retired by the school for any former athlete.
+In 2023, Prestonwood Christian Academy (PCA) retired Julius Randle's #30, marking the first number retired by the school for any former athlete.

 February 1, 2024: Named to Third All-Star Game